Dixin/dixin.github.io/src/content/posts/a-directorycatalog-for-silverlight-mef-managed-extensibility-framework.md

 ## Download all XAP files

-After retrieving all files� URIs, the next thing becomes even easier.
+After retrieving all files' URIs, the next thing becomes even easier.
 HandleOpenReadCompleted() just uses built in DeploymentCatalog to download the XAPs, and aggregate them into one AggregateCatalog:

 ```csharp
 private void HandleOpenReadCompleted(object sender, OpenReadCompletedEventArgs e)